Nargonath/cra-build-watch/README.md

 - `-p|--public-path`: expects a relative URL where `/` is the root.
 If you serve your files using an external webserver this argument is to match with your web server configuration.
 More information can be found in [webpack configuration guide](https://webpack.js.org/configuration/output/#output-publicpath).
   - default: "".
 - `-v|--verbose`: display webpack build output.

+# Contributions

+All contributions are welcomed.
+Please base your PR on the `develop` branch rather than `master`.